Banfield, Jillian F.

 Abstract

-AbstractThe Candidate Phyla Radiation (CPR, or superphylum Patescibacteria) is a very large group of bacteria with few cultivated representatives first discovered by culture-independent metagenomic analyses.
-Within the CPR, the candidate phylum Parcubacteria (previously OD1) is prevalent in anoxic lake sediments and groundwater.
-We identified a bacterium belonging to the Parcubacteria in a methanogenic benzene-degrading enrichment culture originally derived from oil-contaminated sediments.
-Candi
+SummaryThe Candidate Phyla Radiation (CPR) is a very large group of bacteria with no pure culture representatives, first discovered by metagenomic analyses.
+Within the CPR, candidate phylum Parcubacteria (previously referred to as OD1) within the candidate superphylum Patescibacteria is prevalent in anoxic sediments and groundwater.
+Previously, we had identified a specific member of the Parcubacteria (referred to as DGGOD1a) as an important member of a methanogenic benzene-degrading consortium.

 Genome-resolved metagenomics reveals site-specific diversity of episymbiotic CPR bacteria and DPANN archaea in groundwater ecosystems